 Audience: Application Admins

 Content Summary: Immuta is compatible with enterprise SAML 2.0 identity providers.
-Immuta can leverage your SAML provider for authentication and authorizations or use SAML 2.0 only for authentication while maintaining all user attributes (authorizations and groups) within Immuta's built-in identity manager.
+Immuta can leverage your SAML provider for authentication and authorizations or use SAML 2.0 only for authentication while maintaining all user attributes and groups within Immuta's built-in identity manager.

 This page outlines configuration options and examples for SAML identity managers, including Okta and Azure Active Directory.
 Implementation will vary based on your SAML configuration.
 For detailed assistance, please contact your Immuta support professional.